gskinner/AS3Libs/README.txt

 Here is a list of the libraries you will find here:

-** ColorMatrix **
-Provides common color adjustment methods for use with ColorMatrixFilter.
-Uses the same math as the Flash Pro IDE's Adjust Color filter.

-** SharpenFilter **
-Extends and abstracts ConvolutionFilter to provide an easy to use sharpen filter.

-These are libraries I plan to commit soon:

 ** _Sketches **
 Smaller sketches that are incomplete or less significant, but still worth sharing.
 	* CurvedLines: draws curves from a series of points